-At the upcoming SIHH 2010 trade show that will start in just about three weeks, the Swiss watch brand Baume et Mercier will present its new Baume & Mercier Classima Executives XL Chronograph and Complete Calendar (ref.
-8870) self-winding timepiece.
-Not offering anything terribly new when it comes to styling, the watch still features a good and robust movement that would probably make this timepiece a good value proposition if the price is right.
+At the SIHH 2010 trade show, Baume et Mercier has presented its 2010 Classima Executives XL Chronograph and Complete Calendar (ref.
+8870).
+Not offering anything new when it comes to styling, the collection still featured a good and robust movement that would probably make this timepiece a good value proposition if the price is right.

-Equipped with what Baume et Mercier calls a “complete calendar,” (a complication that, while capable of displaying current time, date, day of week and month, still can’t take into account leap years and needs to be adjusted every two years) the watch doesn’t differ too much from similar offerings from Longines (over 9000 of them,) Mido, barely-known brands like SWI and Bernex and a great number of other watches powered by the ETA Valjoux 7751 chronograph movement with the same complications.
+Equipped with what Baume et Mercier calls a “complete calendar,” (a complication that, while capable of displaying the current time, date, day of week and month, still can’t take into account leap years and needs to be adjusted every two years) the collection doesn’t differ too much from similar offerings from Longines (over 9000 of them,) Mido, barely-known brands like SWI and Bernex and many other watches powered by the ETA Valjoux 7751 chronograph movement with the same complications.

-However, we would like to see more luxury timekeepers that are powered by unique, manufacture-made calibers, not by mass-produced ebauches!
+However, we would like to see more luxury timekeepers that are powered by unique, manufacture-made calibers, not by mass-produced blank movements!

-The only difference from the rest of the pack is that the central date hand is made of 18 carat red gold, which is a nice touch, but doesn’t add much neither to the watch’s legibility nor its style.
+The only difference from the rest of the pack is that the central date hand is made of 18-karat red gold, which is a nice touch but does it add anything either to the legibility or style?

-Although definitely not a collector’s item, this watch may be a good sell if Baume et Mercier manages to keep its price below the €2000 mark*.
+Although not a collector’s item, this one may be a good choice if Baume et Mercier manages to keep its price below the €2000 mark*.

 Build Quality: 5/5